-Cyber bullying is the act of harassing a person with electronic communication either through the internet or text messages.
+Cyber bullying, also spelled cyberbullying is the act of harassing a person with electronic communication either through the internet or text messages.
 While behind a phone or computer screen, the victim can be targeted by someone he or she knows or anonymously.
 Acts of cyber bullying include sending intimating, hurtful, or threatening messages to someone.
-There are different ways cyber bullying can happen to a victim.
+There are different ways cyberbullying can happen to a victim and ways to prevent it.
 Some acts can include but are not limited to some of the following:

 - Sending hurtful texts, direct messages, and/or comments.